 The holidays are right around the corner.
 If you are like me, your #1 goal is to produce a juicy roast turkey for your guests.

-Champagne Turkey ingredients
+Champagne Basted Turkey

 - Turkey – A good rule of thumb is to have 1 and a 1/2 pound of turkey per person you are serving.
 If you have a frozen turkey, make sure it is thawed before cooking.

-- Salt and pepper – You can add these to taste, but I prefer to use Kosher salt and freshly ground black pepper.
+- Salt and pepper – You can add these to taste, but I prefer to use coarse Kosher salt and freshly ground black pepper.

 - Unsalted butter – I always opt to use unsalted butter when cooking.
 That way I control the amount of salt that goes into a recipe.